swlaschin/Railway-Oriented-Programming-Example/readme.md

 **C# version**

+Let's start with getting a customer.
 For `GetById`, what should the implementation do if the customer is not found?

-In this implementation, I just chose to return null.
+In this C# implementation, I just chose to return null.
 You could throw an exception, but that seems like overkill for such a common case.

 Also, what should happen if the database throws an exception?
-For example, as noted above, this database will throw a timeout if the customer id is 42!
+For example, as noted above, this database will throw a timeout if the customer id is 42.

-In this implementation, I just chose to ignore exceptions and let the caller catch them.
+In this implementation, I chose to ignore exceptions and let the caller catch them.

-Another problem that might arise is if the domain `Customer` cannot be constructed from a `DbCustomer` object.
+Another problem that might arise is if the domain `Customer` cannot be reconstructed from a persisted `DbCustomer` object.
 This could happen if the database has a null email, for example.
 What should happen in this case?

 In the C# code we just ignore the conversion error.